Last Updated: November 15, 2022

 CPTED or environmental crime prevention is an updated and broader version of the concept of defensible space, an idea first used in large public housing projects.
 It also is related to natural crime prevention and the Safer Cities movement.
 Sometimes proponents will say that CPTED includes the "broken windows" theory, which posits that any small broken window or piece of graffiti, for instance, must be promptly addressed to let criminals know the space is being tended.

 Advocates sometimes claim that environmental crime prevention also encompasses the "eyes on the street" approach, meaning that crime prevention should emphasize more activity in streets, parks, or other problem areas so that there will be more observers of any potential illegal deeds.
 We who write for this website clearly believe in increasing the number of "eyes on the street" without reservation, although we do recognize that sometimes this isn't enough.

 CPTED emphasizes two elements of space assessment, including designation, which means the clear and unambiguous identification of the purpose of a space, and definition, which pertains to the ability to perceive clearly who owns property and how it is intended to be used.
-As an example, a grassy lot between two buildings will have good definition if the passerby can accurately predict whether it belongs to the business to its right or to its left, to someone else entirely, or to the public space.
+As an example, a grassy lot between two buildings will have good definition if the passerby can accurately predict whether it belongs to the public space, to the business to its right or to its left, or to someone else entirely.
 In our opinion, it's that "someone else entirely" category that may increase vulnerability to crime.

 We might be in the minority of community development practitioners here, but we actually think that public space can attract crime if its purpose is unclear, if neighbors don't take an interest in it, or if the public space belongs to a government where police are too overwhelmed to worry about antisocial activity in a park or vacant lot.